-> Capital Leases
+Capital Leases:

 The leasing of property for use by state agencies may be treated as an operating expense or a capital expense, depending on the nature and term of the lease.
-The Appropriation Act stipulates that agencies must obtain authorization through the capital outlay review process before entering into a capital lease and any acquisition of property that may take place pursuant to such a lease must be authorized as a capital project.
+The Appropriation Act stipulates that agencies must obtain authorization through the capital outlay review process before entering into a long-term leases based on guidelines of the Secretary of Finance and any acquisition of property that may take place pursuant to such a lease must be authorized as a capital project.